-In 2021 the Portuguese Government introduced changes to the country’s residency by investment scheme.
-Although raised in 2021, changes to the Golden Visa program will only come into force in January 2022.
+In 2021 the Portuguese Government introduced a new policy concerning the residency by investment program.
+The Portugal Golden Visa changes will take effect on January 1st 2022.

 What are the changes to Portugal’s Golden Visa?

 The most significant changes to Portugal’s Golden Visa are the minimum investments in the capital transfers and the qualifying locations for the acquisition of real estate property.